 And many other duties

-Our dispatch center answers and dispatches over 60,000 calls per year.
-That is approximately 5000 calls per month with 1600 per month or more being actual 911 calls.
+Our dispatch center answers and dispatches over 70,000 calls per year.
+In 2022, our dispatchers answered 77,800 911 calls, and 65,000 of those were from a cell phone.
 The rest of the calls are answered via non- emergency line.

 Always call 911 for any emergency situation which requires a sheriff, fire department or EMS response.